pallets/flask/docs/patterns/sqlite3.rst

 Using SQLite 3 with Flask
 =========================

-In Flask you can easily implement the opening of database connections on demand and closing them when the context dies (usually at the end of the request).
+You can implement a few functions to work with a SQLite connection during a request context.
+The connection is created the first time it's accessed, reused on subsequent access, until it is closed when the request context ends.

 Here is a simple example of how you can use SQLite 3 with Flask::